Septic Tank Pumping

 A - Yes!!
 The monthly practice of adding bacteria and enzymes to your tank is a good practice, but it does not get rid of the solids that are building up.
 Enzymes help break down the solids in your tank to help the tank filter the water properly.
 The solids still exist.
 They have just been broken down into smaller particles and allow them to settle and float the way they are supposed to.

 A - It really doesn’t matter.
 Obviously, winter is a poor choice due to the frozen ground.
 Spring is probably the best choice.
-Due to the Winter snow and the Spring Rains, a failing septic field will start backing up in to the septic tank causing the water level to be higher than normal.
+Due to the Winter snow and the Spring Rains, a failing septic field can start backing up in to the septic tank causing the water level to be higher than normal.
 This can be caught early thus allowing us to diagnose and possibly repair the septic field before it needs to be completely replaced.
 Otherwise, any time of the year is perfectly ok to get it pumped as part of your regular maintenance.